our rhythms

 -

 Church was never meant to be a one hour service, event, or series of programs.
-Though we value and practice extended times of collective gatherings, our primary structure of 12-20 is small enough for people to find and enjoy rhythms of life together.
+Though we value and practice extended times of collective gatherings, our primary structure of house churches is built 12-20 people.
+This size is small enough for people to live set-apart, sent, and as family together.
 We worship together and play together.
 We grieve and celebrate life together.
 We work and create together.
 As family, we seek to be in life's rhythms in the formal and informal and planned and spontaneous.

 -

 Our hearts are hardwired for story.
 More information is not the solution to deeper transformation.
-Therefore we practice sharing our story and listening to others as we gather for weekly meals.
-We share the story of Jesus and seek to allow our story to be formed by His story.
+Therefore we practice sharing our story and listening to others as we gather for weekly meals and share life together.
+We share the story of Jesus and seek to submit our story to be formed by His story.

 -

 In a distracted, detached world, embodied presence is a vital Kingdom value.
 We see ourselves as Kingdom ambassadors who live full, deep lives in our cities.
-We seek to be people of proximity and really live where we live, work, and play so we can truly love our neighbors.
-We seek to share Jesus, serve our city, and weave ourselves into the fabric of our neighborhoods to embody the Good News and bring the Shalom of God right where we are.
+We seek to be people of proximity and really live where we live, work, and play.
+We seek to share Jesus, serve our city, and weave ourselves into the fabric of our neighborhoods in order to embody the Good News of Jesus and bring the Shalom of God right where we are.

 our heartbeat